PacktPublishing/Kubernetes-An-Enterprise-Guide-Third-Edition/chapter5/k8gb-example/README.md

 # K8GB Installation Scripts - Last Updated: 2/24/2025
 This directory contains scripts to create the two clusters used in Chapter 5's K8GB example.

+## Important Notes
+Depending on what OS, and the configuration of them, you may run into caching issues on clients.
+What you will see is that on a Windows client, the client will try to connect to the "original" DNS that was recolved for a certain amount of time before they client will attempt to connect to any "updated" records.
+You may also run into caching issues from DNS server configurations, which vary greatly across different resolvers and configurations in organizations.
+This is beyond what we want to cover in this example and gets fairly deep into DNS resolution.

+To keep it simple - we suggest that when you test to see if/how fail over is working, use curl on a Linux machine, or if you are using a Browser or Windows machine to do a curl test, close any applications that were used to make a connection to the NGINX server - (ie: Close your browser and reopen it before connecting again, or close the command promt/powershell window you used to test with curl before each test.)
+This will force Windows to bypass the cache, using the most recent, updated, GSLB record, instead of a cached name that may be down.

 ## Requirements for Cluster Creation

 To create the example from the book, you will need access to the following: